Skip to content

 Cluster row

-To get more information on the cluster, just click on its row.
-Then, all relative information is displayed below the row.
+To see more of the cluster, just click on its row.
+Then, all relative information will appear below.

 Cluster info